hknutzen/Netspoc/technical.markdown

 in taking steps from both towards `zone1`.
 We have seen before that Netspoc is guided by the distance values that have been attached to every router and zone.
 Loops are subsumed by a single distance value, while their loop exit nodes are marked with own (smaller) distances (Fig.  ).
 Therefore, whenever a loop is entered during pathfinding, Netspoc knows which node is the node to proceed with on the path towards `zone1` (namely the loop exit node).
 But it is obvious that Netspoc needs to examine every loop in detail to find all paths from the entrance to the exit node aswell to generate ACLs for the managed routers inside the loop.
+In the figure below, Netspoc would then find two paths from loop entrance to loop exit node, marked by the gren and the red arrow.

-{% include image.html src="./images/find_loop_paths.png" description="To generate ACLs for managed routers inside loops, all paths from loop entrance to loop exit node have to be found." %}
+{% include image.html src="./images/find_loop_paths1.png" description="To generate ACLs for managed routers inside loops, all paths from loop entrance to loop exit node have to be found." %}

-Finding of paths inside loop can be a very expensive step, especially with big and nested cycles.
-It is therefore a good idea to stop examining invalid paths as early as possible, which is why we have a closer look at the pathrestrictions now.
-Currently, the interfaces participating in a pathrestriction store a reference to the pathrestriction object.
+Path exploration inside loops can be a very expensive step, especially with big and nested cycles.
+It is therefore a good idea to stop examining invalid paths as early as possible, which is why we have a closer look at pathrestrictions now.
+Imagine a pathrestriction was added to the topology (Fig.).
+Then, the red path from figure x is no longer valid.
+Currently, the pathrestriction is referenced in every participating interface object and contains information about these interfaces only.
+Netspoc therefore would have to follow the red path until the second interface of the pathrestriction is reached, to find the path to be invalid.
+To save these steps, Netspoc divides loops with pathrestrictions into partitions and stores at every pathrestricted interface the partitions that can be reached.